 Curtiss 75-A7 Hawk II |

-Water planes used by the Dutch armed forces often sported a gray camouflage opposed to the regular LVA or ML-KNIL scheme.
+Water planes used by the MLD (Maritime Luchtvaartdienst, the Dutch navy Air Force) often sported a gray camouflage opposed to the regular LVA or ML-KNIL scheme.

 The paints themselves didn’t have standardized names, and were often known by different ones on different machines.
 They’re however most commonly know as Hollandgrijs or Hollandgrau.